MaazSaeed/Simple-Interactive-Interpreter-CWs/README.md

 # Simple Interactive Interpreter

 This was a fun little interpreter I made using the Shunt Yard Algorithm for the parsing.
-You can find the kata [here](https://www.codewars.com/kata/53005a7b26d12be55c000243/train/javascript) for more details.

  ### Grammar for the interpreter using EBNF syntax.